8249-Fingerprint Technician I

 This class is the entry level for the employee who is assigned simple, routine duties involving the taking, classification, searching and matching of fingerprints.
 It is distinguished from the class 8250 Fingerprint Technician II in that the latter is responsible for assignments of a greater and more complex nature.

-According to Civil Service Commission Rule 109, the duties specified below are representative of the duties assigned to this class and are not intended to be an inclusive list.
+According to Civil Service Commission Rule 109, the duties specified below are representative of the range of duties assigned to this job code/class and are not intended to be an inclusive list.

 1. Fingerprints prisoners and other individuals using Live Scan system or inked impression for identification, comparison and record keeping purposes.